Work is underway to modernise how information about land in Aotearoa is supplied and accessed.

 Members of the public in New Zealand and Australia can now search for titles to New Zealand properties, thanks to Land Record Search (LRS), launched in February 2021.

-The LRS costs $5 for each product ordered, eg a title, and is usually delivered within a few minutes.
+The LRS costs $6 for each product ordered (for example, a title) and is usually delivered within a few minutes.

 The modernisation programme focuses on our two major products: property titles and surveys.